 What DigitalZen offers:

-• Flexible modes: Both block mode and allow mode for different use cases
+- Flexible modes: Includes both block mode and allow mode for different use cases

 Final Thoughts on Choosing the Right Focus Tool